 A cloud application, or cloud app, is a software program that functions just like a native application.
-It runs in the cloud and it can interacts via web browsers and Application Programming Interface (APIs).
+It runs in the cloud and it can interact via web browsers and Application Programming Interfaces (APIs).
 Cloud applications rely on servers that are typically located in a remote data center managed by a third-party cloud services infrastructure provider.

 The cloud computing system can be divided into two sections namely, the front end and the back end.
 These two are connected via a network, which is usually the Internet.
 The front end represents the side of the computer user or client, while the back end is 'the cloud' section of the system.

 The front end is made up of the client's computer or computer network, as well as the application necessary to access the cloud computing system.
 Meanwhile, the back end of the cloud technology system consists of various computers, servers, and data storage systems.